vortexmakes/RKH/doc/readme.txt

 \subsection rep_inc Including files

-The following listing shows a fragment of "my.c" source file, which illustatres some aspects of implementing state-machines with RKH.
+The following listing shows a fragment of "my.c" source file, which illustatres some aspects of implementing state machines with RKH.

 \code
 (1) #include "rkh.h"